dishanp/GreenEarth/README.md

 # GreenEarth
-GreenEarth provides you statistics related to your region's power usage,leading to  judicous use of resources and saving the environment!
+GreenEarth provides you statistics related to your region's power usage(Using an API),leading to  judicous use of resources and saving the environment!